RaspberryPiFoundation/scratch-curriculum/en-GB/sprint/index.md

 	![screenshot](images/sprint-left-press.png)

 + Click the green flag to test your project.
-You should see that the finish line gets bigger when the left arrow is pressed, but doesn't move towards you.
+You should see that the finish line gets bigger when the left arrow is pressed, but doesn't move along the track.

 	![screenshot](images/sprint-line-bug.png)